PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 ```
 </div>

-Once we dive deeper into state transitions and orchestration policies, we will see that this task run actually went through the following state transitions some number of times:
+Once we dive deeper into state transitions and orchestration policies, you will see that this task run actually went through the following state transitions some number of times:

 `Pending` -> `Running` -> `AwaitingRetry` -> `Retrying`

 Metadata such as this allows for a full reconstruction of what happened with your flows and tasks on each run.

-### Caching
+### Task caching

 Caching refers to the ability of a task run to reflect a finished state without actually running the code that defines the task.
 This allows you to efficiently reuse results of tasks that may be particularly "expensive" to run with every flow run.
 Moreover, Prefect makes it easy to share these states across flows and flow runs using the concept of a "cache key".

-To illustrate:
+To illustrate, run the following flow in a REPL:

 ```python
 from prefect import task, flow